Backhoe loader

-A backhoe loader, also called a loader backhoe, loader excavator, digger in layman's terms, or colloquially shortened to backhoe within the industry, is a heavy equipment vehicle that consists of a tractor-like unit fitted with a loader-style shovel/bucket on the front and a backhoe on the back.
+A backhoe loader, also called a loader backhoe, loader excavator, tractor excavator, digger or colloquially shortened to backhoe within the industry, is a heavy equipment vehicle that consists of a tractor-like unit fitted with a loader-style shovel/bucket on the front and a backhoe on the back.
 Due to its (relatively) small size and versatility, backhoe loaders are very common in urban engineering and small construction projects (such as building a small house, fixing urban roads, etc.) as well as developing countries.
-This type of machine is similar to and derived from what is now known as a TLB (Tractor-Loader-Backhoe), which is to say, an agricultural tractor fitted with a front loader and rear backhoe attachment.
+This type of machine is similar to and derived from what is now known as a TLB (tractor-loader-backhoe), an agricultural tractor fitted with a front loader and rear backhoe attachment.

 The true development of the backhoe actually began in 1947 by the inventors that started the Wain-Roy Corporation of Hubbardston, Massachusetts.
 In 1947 Wain-Roy Corporation developed and tested the first actual backhoes.
-In April 1948 Wain-Roy Corporation sold the very first all hydraulic backhoes, mounted to a Ford Model 8N tractor, to the Connecticut Light and Power Company for the sum of $705.
+In April 1948 Wain-Roy Corporation sold the first all-hydraulic backhoes, mounted to a Ford Model 8N tractor, to the Connecticut Light and Power Company for $705.

 History

 Evolving in parallel to development in the U.S., backhoes were first produced in the UK in 1953 by JCB, but it was just a prototype.
 The world's first backhoe loader with factory warranty was introduced in the U.S. by J.I.
 Case in 1957.
 Their Model 320 was the world's first serial backhoe loader.
 Although based on a tractor, a backhoe loader was and is almost never called a tractor when both the loader and the backhoe are permanently attached.
 Backhoe loaders are also not generally used for towing and usually do not have a power take-off (PTO) as often this is used to drive the hydraulic pump operating the attachments.
 When the backhoe is permanently attached, the machine usually has a seat that can swivel to the rear to face the hoe controls.
 Removable backhoe attachments almost always have a separate seat on the attachment itself.

 In Britain and Ireland they are commonly referred to simply as JCBs; they are popularly called "JCB" in India.
 In the United States, they are often referred to as "backhoes", although the term 'backhoe' only refers to one component.
-In Russia they are referred as excavator-loaders.